 Publishing in journals that are indexed in large multidisciplinary databases such as Thomson Reuter’s Web of Knowledge or Elsevier’s Scopus may increase the visibility of your research.

 Vanity publishing and predatory publishers

-Journals listed in Publication Forum, Thomson Reuter’s Web of Knowledge or Elsevier’s Scopus are guaranteed to be established academic journals.
+Journals listed in Publication Forum (levels 1, 2 and 3), Thomson Reuter’s Web of Knowledge or Elsevier’s Scopus are guaranteed to be established academic journals.

 Read more on predatory publishers